 The Student Activity Council of 80 members is elected annually from among the nominees and selections done through a democratic process involving a panel of faculty members and student representatives drawn from across all departments.
-It has a President, Vice Presidents, General Secretaries, Member Secretaries and a Treasurer, supported by a sub-structure of various committees, comprising 400 students, who plan, organize and execute a plethora of Co and Extracurricular events and competitions on campus.
+It has a President, Vice Presidents, General Secretaries, Member Secretaries and a Treasurer, supported by a substructure of various committees, comprising 400 students, who plan, organize and execute a plethora of Co and Extracurricular events and competitions on campus.

-SAC also participate in decision making on issues relate to student life and study on campus.
+SAC members also participate in decision making on issues related to student behaviour and academic performance on campus.